ridr-se/ridr-se.github.io/_pages/people.md

 **David Vikstrand**

-David is currently an intern at FAMLE Lab.
+David is currently an intern at DL group.

 <br break="all" />